Daily doses

 As you read these lines, something alarming is happening:

-- 125,000 people die each year for not taking their medication correctly
+• 125,000 people die each year for not taking your medications correctly

-- The 40% of strokes could be prevented with better adherence
+• 40% of strokes they could be prevented with better adhesion

-But here's the most shocking part: Most of these people believed they were taking their medications correctly..
+But here is the most shocking thing: most of these people believed they were taking their medications well.

 Microscopic errors with gigantic consequences

-Elena thought she was doing everything right.
-She took her medication "in the morning," as her doctor had instructed.
+Elena thought she was doing everything correctly.
+He took his medication ópr in the morning, as his doctor had told him.

-Result: His body never managed to stabilize the levels of the drug in his blood.
+Result: His body never managed to stabilize blood levels of the medication.

 The silent revolution on your smartphone

-Did you know that the most advanced life-saving technology is already in your pocket?
+Did you know that the most advanced technology to save lives is already in your pocket?

 I'm not talking about futuristic medical devices or experimental treatments.

-I'm talking about something so affordable that your grandmother can use it without any problems, but so sophisticated that it can rival hospital systems that cost thousands of dollars.
+I'm talking about something so accessible that your grandmother can use it without problems, but so sophisticated that it can rival hospital systems worth thousands of dollars.

 The three pillars of modern digital medicine